What about us?

 By Luiz Cláudio S Ferreira (DecoStop Nr 65)

-This article proposes to critically analyze these models under three dimensions: scientific foundation, empirical verification, and practical interpretation.
-The examination is conducted based on experimental studies — such as the Navy Experimental Diving Unit (NEDU, 2011) report — and scientific reviews by Mitchell and Doolette (2013, 2020), complemented by analyses from the Divers Alert Network (DAN, 2023) and the technical recommendations of CMAS (2021).
+This article proposals to critically analyze these models under three dimensions: scientific foundation, empirical verification, and practical interpretation.
+The examination is conducted based on experimental studies — such as the Navy Experimental Diving Unit (NEDU, 2011) report — and scientific reviews by Mitchell and Doolette (2013, 2020), complemented by analyses from the Divers Alert Network (Dan, 2023) and the technical recommendations of CMAS (2021).
 In addition, the contribution of John Chatterton (2004) is mentioned, whose operational experience illustrates the empirical phase of deep diving before algorithmic standardization.

-Fundamentals of Dissolved Models: Bühlmann’s Legacy
+Basics of Dissolved Models: Bühlmann’s Legacy

 Bühlmann obtained his data through experiments in a hyperbaric chamber, monitoring volunteers undergoing simulated dives.
 By recording symptoms and empirically adjusting the saturation curves, he created a system that translates the observed experience into mathematical calculation.
 The accuracy, therefore, derives from applied empiricism, and not from a perfect physiological model.